Skip to main content

 Globe and Mail·May 5

 People gathered in Ottawa to remember missing and murdered Indigenous women and girls.
-Indigenous leaders are worried because government money for programs that help these women might run out soon.
+Indigenous leaders are worried because government money for programs that help these women may be ending soon.
 They want the government to keep funding these important services.

 Ottawa unveils site for national monument to Afghanistan mission